-In March 2016, the Company entered into a stock purchase agreement (the "Vixen Agreement") with Vixen, JAK1, LLC, JAK2, LLC and JAK3, LLC (all together with Vixen, the "Selling Stockholders") and Shareholder Representative Services LLC, a Colorado limited liability company, solely in its capacity as the representative of the Selling Stockholders.
-Pursuant to the Vixen Agreement, the Company acquired all shares of Vixen's capital stock from the Selling Stockholders (the "Vixen Acquisition").
-Following the Vixen Acquisition, Vixen became a wholly-owned subsidiary of the Company.
+In March 2016, the Company entered into a stock purchase agreement (the "Vixen Agreement") with Vixen, JAK1, LLC, JAK2, LLC and JAK3, LLC (together, the "Selling Stockholders") and Shareholder Representative Services LLC, solely in its capacity as the representative of the Selling Stockholders.
+Pursuant to the Vixen Agreement, the Company acquired all shares of Vixen's capital stock from the Selling Stockholders.
+Following the acquisition of Vixen, Vixen became a wholly-owned subsidiary of the Company.
 Pursuant to the Vixen Agreement, the Company paid \$600 upfront and issued an aggregate of 159,420 shares of the Company's common stock to the Selling Stockholders.
-The Company is obligated to make annual payments of \$100 on March 24th of each year, through March 2022, with such amounts being creditable against specified future payments that may be paid under the Vixen Agreement.
+The Company is obligated to make annual payments of \$100 each year through March 2022, with such amounts being creditable against specified future payments that may be paid under the Vixen Agreement.